kallaspriit/jquery-slider/README.md

 * Supports setting step size
 * Works for any range including 0..1
 * Range and value can be updated at any time
+* Change events can be limited to minimal interval
 * It's tiny - just 6KB minified